Logarithmic Derivations of Adjoint Discriminants: Introduction

 \end{maintheorem}

 The strategy of the proof of Theorems \ref{main simply laced} and \ref{main not simply laced} goes as follows.
-We rely Theorem \ref{main:direct image} and use the geometric technique mentioned above to $\tilde{\rho}_*(\cI_{\WW_X/\II}(h))$ via the pushforward of a Koszul complex on $X\times \check{\PP}$.
+We rely on Theorem \ref{main:direct image} and use the geometric technique mentioned above to compute $\tilde{\rhop}_*(\cI_{\WW_X/\II}(h))$ via the pushforward of a Koszul complex on $X\times \check{\PP}$.
 This translates into computing the cohomology of twisted exterior powers of the affine tangent sheaf of $X$.
-Here, we use the geometry of adjoint varieties and notably the contact structure to identify the affine tangent bundle to the affine cotangent bundle on $X$, up to a modification of twists.
-The computation of the cohomology of these bundles turns out to be affordable, on a case-by-case basis, through a quite technical use of the Bott-Borel-Weil Theorem and branching rules for classical groups.
-However, rather surprisingly, the final result can be stated in a uniform and concise way for all groups, see Theorem \ref{thm_res}.
-Of course, a unified proof would be highly desirable but this seems out of reach for the time being.
+Here, we use the geometry of adjoint varieties and notably the contact structure to identify the affine tangent bundle with the affine cotangent bundle on $X$, up to a modification of twists.
+The computation of the cohomology of these bundles turns out to be affordable, on a case-by-case basis, through a quite technical use of the Bott-Borel-Weil theorem and branching rules for classical groups.
+However, rather surprisingly, the final result can be stated in a uniform and concise way for all groups, regardless of whether $G$ is of simply laced type or not (see Theorem \ref{thm_res}).
+Of course, a unified proof would be highly desirable.
 As a final step, for simply laced types, we connect our discussion to the theory of free arrangements to prove that the resolution is minimal and that it induces the decomposition stated in Theorem \ref{main simply laced}.